 How do I apply for enrolment at Arbor Grove Primary School?

 Arbor Grove Primary School accepts enrolments throughout the year.
-Enrolment may be made in person at the school or managed through other means.
-On enrolment the school requires a copy of the child’s birth certificate and immunisation record.
+Applications for enrolment may be made in person at the school or managed through other means.
+Upon application the school requires a copy of the child’s birth certificate and immunisation history statement.
 If the child has entered the country from overseas the passport must be provided so the visa details may be determined.

 At what age does my child attend kindergarten?